 The EU RoHS3 rules are designed to restrict the use of certain hazardous materials in the manufacture of various types of electronic and electrical equipment.
-Alpha-Cure is fully aware of these rules and monitor the latest developments in legislation and best practice and business management system guidance.
+Alpha-Cure is fully aware of these rules and monitors the latest developments in legislation and best practices and business management system guidance.

-Alpha-Cure UV discharge lamps made in our product range as designed by the prefix “AC-“and “ACP-“ are in compliance with European Union Directive (RoHS Directive), 2011/65/EU (RoHS2 Directive) and 2015/863/EU (RoHS3 Directive) of the European Parliament with respect to the following substances.
+Alpha-Cure UV discharge lamps made in our product range as designed by the prefix “AC-“and “ACP-“comply with the European Union Directive (RoHS Directive), 2011/65/EU (RoHS2 Directive) and 2015/863/EU (RoHS3 Directive) of the European Parliament concerning the following substances.

 Maximum Threshold Limit